tm-a-t/engros/readme.md

 We redesigned the internet for Gen Z 💀💀💀

-How to use this?
-Go to https://engros.vercel.app, paste a link to any online article, and get a **COLORFUL FLIPBOOK**.
-For example, here’s an article about monads in Haskell: https://engros.vercel.app/en.wikibooks.org/wiki/Haskell/Understanding_monads
+Go to https://engros.vercel.app, paste a link to any online article, and get a **COLORFUL PAGE**.
+Here’s an article about monads in Haskell: https://engros.vercel.app/en.wikibooks.org/wiki/Haskell/Understanding_monads.

+Video example:

+https://github.com/user-attachments/assets/cd9e7b13-80e7-418c-ae96-ec0ae256869e

-Yes, _it’s totally cursed._
+Yes, it’s totally cursed.

 If you install this reader as an app (PWA), you can open any link in it via the Share menu.
-Links within the text also open in the reader, so by our devious design, you’ll end up trapped in a vicious cycle!
+Links within the text also open in the reader, so by our devious design, you’ll end up trapped in a vicious cycle.

 To take over the world and zombify young minds with this unique article format, we turned it into a JavaScript library.
 So, if you’re an educator who’s embraced the world of infinite and effortless dopamine, you can generate slides from educational materials with just a few lines of code.

-🤯🤯🤯🤯🤯🤯

-https://github.com/user-attachments/assets/cd9e7b13-80e7-418c-ae96-ec0ae256869e

 ## How it works

-No LLMs (for now).
-All we use is a set of predefined layouts and a bit randomized backgrounds.
-The algorithm splits the given article into slides so there is not much text on each of them.
+No LLMs; all we use is a set of predefined layouts and a bit randomized backgrounds.
+The algorithm splits the given article into slides with a little text on each.
 By the way, we extract the basic structure from web articles using Mozilla’s Readability.js: the same library that is used in Firefox Reader view.

 <details>